Cruz demands Biden allow media access to border facilities, after seeing 'inhumane' conditions

 A day later, Cruz said not a single one of the reporters who came down to the border with the congressional delegation were allowed access to the facility, where he says 4,200 migrants were packed into a facility designed for 250.

-"They could not show the American people cages after cages of little boys lying side-by-side, of little girls lying side-by-side, covered with reflective emergency blankets with virtually no space between them," he said.
+"They could not show the American people cages after cages of little boys lying side-by-side, of little girls lying side-by-side, covered with reflective emergency blankets with virtually no space between them," he said in the letter to Biden.
 "They could not see the playpen of infants and toddlers brought here by human traffickers and then left alone.
 They could not see the row of children who, having just been crammed into the crowded cages, were now testing positive for COVID-19."

 Similarly, they were not allowed access to a makeshift processing center under a bridge across the border, Cruz said.
 Even in the facility, Cruz relayed his account of how a "political appointee" jumped in front of his camera to stop him from taking pictures – video of which he posted online.